Lingwood

-Lingwood is a village and former civil parish, now in the parish of Lingwood and Burlingham, in the English county of Norfolk.
+Lingwood is a village and former civil parish, now in the parish of Lingwood and Burlingham, in the Broadland district, in the English county of Norfolk.
+In 2011 the built-up area had a population of 2,719 and the built-up area sub division had a population of 2,493.

 Lingwood is located 2.3 mi south-west of Acle and 8 mi east of Norwich.

 History

 Lingwood's name is of Anglo-Saxon origin and derives from the Old English for bank wood.

 Lingwood is not listed in the Domesday Book.

+In 1931 the parish had a population of 568.
 On 1 April 1935 the parish was abolished and merged with Burlingham.

 Lingwood Railway Station opened in 1882 on the Great Eastern Railway and remains open as a stop on the Wherry Line for services between Norwich and Great Yarmouth.

+During a heatwave on 26 June 2026, a temperature of 38.0 C was recorded at a Met Office station in Lingwood, breaking the all-time United Kingdom temperature record for the month of June.
+This comprehensively beat the previous record of 35.6 C, set in the 1976 heatwave.

 St. Peter's Church

 Lingwood's former parish church is dedicated to Saint Peter and dates from the Fourteenth Century.
 St. Peter's is located on Church Road and has been Grade I listed since 1962.
 The church is open for Sunday service three times a month.

 St. Peter's holds a set of royal arms from the reign of King George IV as well as a medieval wall painting of Saint Christopher which was uncovered in 1965.